-§1-521 Disposal of Wastes from Pump-Out Facilities for Marine Sanitary Holding Tanks
+§1-918 Disposal of Wastes from Pump Out Facilities for Marine Sewage Holding Tanks

-- (a) Where direct hookup to a wastewater treatment plant is available or site conditions permit, disposal of wastes from pump-out facilities shall be in conformance with the normal operational requirements of this Subchapter. - (b) Where it is not feasible to comply with subsection (a) above, a holding tank may be used.
+- (a) Where direct hookup to a wastewater treatment plant is available or site conditions permit, disposal of wastes from pump-out facilities shall be in conformance with the normal operational requirements of this Subchapter. - (b) Where it is not feasible to comply with subsection (a) above, a holding tank may be used. - (c) Holding tank design shall be in accord with §1-919 of these Rules.